 1. Target Year & Class level

 Select the target year you wish to promote to.
-We advise to start from the first class in your whole school if there is a logical progression from year to year. (i.e. Grade 1-> Grade 2, Grade 2->3 etc)
+We advise starting from the first class in your whole school if there is a logical progression from year to year. (i.e. Grade 1-> Grade 2, Grade 2->3 etc)

 2. Year classes

-When auto creating, students will also follow the class promotion if selected.
-Default setting is for students to follow their class promotion.
+When auto-creating, students will also follow the class promotion if selected.
+The default setting is for students to follow their class promotion.